age-bijkaart/js-from-scratch/01-hello-world/README.md

 make check && echo "OK"
 ```

-which will start http-server in the background, retrieve the page using *phantomjs_get* and
+which will start `http-server` in the background, retrieve the page using `phantomjs_get` and
-save it as 'test.html' and finally compare it to the
+save it as `test.html` and finally compare it to the
-expected 'correct-response.html'.
+expected `correct-response.html`.

-Here is what *phantomjs_get* retrieves.
+Here is what `phantomjs_get` retrieves.

 ```
 <!DOCTYPE html><html><head>